-*Based on monthly payments on an accident only policy to cover for a moggie, aged 2, no known medical conditions, neutered, up to date with vaccinations, microchipped and based in the CF24 3HT postcode region.
-Prices correct on 18/04/2018 on Confused.com
+*Price per month for accident only cover based on a moggie, aged 2, no known medical conditions, neutered, up to date with vaccinations, microchipped and based in the CF24 3HT postcode region.
+Prices correct on 04/09/2018 on Confused.com

 A selection of the trusted pet insurance companies we compare

 Taking out pet insurance should have the needs of your pet front and centre.
 A pet policy protects the furriest - and arguably most adorable - member of your family.
 Should they suddenly need medical attention after an accident or illness, could you meet the costs of their treatment?
 The last thing you want to be worrying about is vet fees when your pet is unwell.

 Above all, having cover in place could give you peace of mind knowing that your cat or dog is well-protected.

 There are four main policy types you might want to consider for your pet:

 - Lifetime – to ensure your pet is covered you must renew your policy every year.
 This type of policy should cover any new medical illness or injury up to a set amount each year.
 As long as the policy is renewed it should provide cover for long-term or recurring illnesses for the length of the policy.